bdbenton5255/portfolio/README.txt

-Basic portfolio project using Django and Bootstrap.
+ Basic wen portfolio project using Python's Django and Bootstrap framework.